 Gas grills are prohibited, as is the use or possession of lighter fluid.
 Grills may not be stored in the rooms, chase ways, stairways, walkways, or any other interior space within University housing.
 Outdoor grills are available in many residential communities.

 The misuse or vandalism of any fire safety equipment or devices is a violation of state and local laws.
 Use of fire alarms and/or fire extinguishers at unauthorized times is prohibited.
 In addition, smoke detectors are located in every room for your protection.
-Occasionally the detectors are activated by interior or exterior room conditions.
+Occasionally, the smoke detectors are activated by interior or exterior room conditions.
 Although the alarms are sometimes an inconvenience, the value of the system to human life is immeasurable.
-Do not attempt to tamper, disconnect, or vandalize the smoke detectors or sprinklers; students found responsible for such tampering will be subject to the Housing Judicial Process.
+Do not attempt to tamper, disconnect, or vandalize the smoke detectors or sprinklers; students found responsible for such tampering will be subject to the Housing Student Conduct Process.
 Please report any problems or concerns regarding fire safety equipment to the Community Desk/Office as needed.
 The cost of damages and repairs due to misuse and/or vandalism of fire safety equipment (i.e., smoke detectors, fire extinguishers, etc.) will be charged to the responsible student.
 Also, the cost of damages and repairs due to careless acts and/or community standard violations will be charged to the responsible student.
-Please also refer to the Code of Student Conduct, “Prohibited Conduct” in The Lowdown.
+Please also refer to the Code of Student Conduct, 'Prohibited Conduct' in The Lowdown.

 In the event of a fire alarm or drill, all persons in the building must evacuate immediately to the designated location.
 Failure to comply with Housing or University officials will result in disciplinary action.
 Space heaters, halogen lamps, extension cords, and live-cut trees are not permitted in students’ rooms, suites, apartments or common area spaces.
 Laptop/Notebook computers should not be left unattended when charging the batteries; unplug when charging is complete.
 Candles, candle/wax/oil warmers, incense, charcoal, or any other flammable materials are also not permitted in University housing.
 Unlit candles used as room decorations are not permitted and must be removed immediately.
 Burning substances, in any form, create both a fire and health hazard for you and the other residents.
 All students must adhere to the state fire code as well as all Housing and University fire policies.
 It is vital to keep doors, windows, walkways, and chase ways clear of items that may block your escape route in an emergency; failure to do so may result in disciplinary action.

 USA Housing staff will conduct Health & Safety Inspections approximately twice a semester to ensure that minimum health, safety, and facilities standards are being maintained.
-If standards are not met, the student is required to address the concern(s) and complete corrective action within 24 hours of notification of the violation or the student may be required to meet with a Housing staff member.
+If standards are not met, the student is required to address the concern(s) and complete corrective action within 24 hours of notification of the violation or the student may be required to meet with a USA Housing staff member.
 A follow-up inspection will take place to ensure the issue has been resolved.
-If the issue(s) still exists, the student will be subject to the Housing Judicial Process.
+If the issue(s) still exists, the student will be subject to the Housing Student Conduct Process.

-Reasonable standards of cleanliness are encouraged while inspecting each of the categories below; however, Housing staff is primarily focusing their attention on possible facilities, health, or safety related concerns (i.e. mold development, light bulbs that need replacing, etc.).
+Reasonable standards of cleanliness are encouraged while inspecting each of the categories below; however, USA Housing staff is primarily focusing attention on facilities, health, or safety related concerns (i.e. mold development, light bulbs that need replacing, etc.).
 While searching for community standard violations is NOT the goal of an inspection, violations will be addressed as they are found.
 Areas of inspection will include, but not be limited to the following: